-The device has two protection fuses with identical characteristics:
+The device has a protection fuse in terminal H.

-Fuse in terminal H:

 If this fuse is defective, the instrument ceases to produce an output voltage and active resistance measurements are therefore impossible.
-To check the condition of the fuse, turn the switch to the 2-wire m $\Omega$ function, connect terminals H and E with a lead, and start a resistance measurement.
+To check the condition of the fuse, turn the switch to the 2-wire m Ω function, connect terminals H and E with a lead, and start a resistance measurement.
 If the instrument makes no measurement and if the symbol of terminal H flashes, the fuse must be replaced.